LucaKnobel/web-portfolio/src/content/privacy/en/privacy-policy.md

 Infomaniak provides the technical infrastructure for web and email hosting and acts as a **data processor** according to Art.
 9 DSG and Art.
 28 GDPR.

 When accessing this website, Infomaniak automatically collects so-called **server log data**.
 This includes:
 - IP address of the requesting device
 - Date and time of access
 - Address of the requested page or file
 - Browser type and operating system
 - Referrer URL (previously visited page)

 This data is technically required for the secure operation of the server and is used by Infomaniak exclusively for security, error analysis, and maintenance purposes.
 Log data is **stored exclusively in Swiss data centers** and **automatically deleted after 30 days at the latest**.
 No evaluation for marketing or tracking purposes takes place.

 There is a **Data Processing Agreement (DPA)** between me and Infomaniak that regulates data protection-compliant processing and confidentiality of personal data.

-**Further Information**: Detailed information about data protection at Infomaniak can be found in their privacy policy at: https://www.infomaniak.com/en/legal/general-terms-data-protection
+**Further Information**: Detailed information about data protection at Infomaniak can be found in their <a href="https://www.infomaniak.com/en/legal/general-data-protection-regulation" target="_blank" rel="noopener noreferrer">privacy policy</a>.

 ### 4.2 Contact Form and Email Sending